open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Projectile Motion/Bird dropping seed/Bird dropping seed.md

   pl-customizations:
     weight: 1
     hide-letter-keys: true
+myst:
   substitutions:
     params:
       vars:
         title: Seed Dropped by a Bird
-    v: 6
+      v: 3
       part1:
         ans1:
           value: directly overhead.
         ans2:
           value: well in front of the seed.
         ans3:
           value: well behind the seed.
       part2:
         ans1:
           value: The final speed of the seed is bigger than the bird's speed because despite having the same horizontal velocity component as that of the bird, it also has a large vertical component.
         ans2:
           value: The final speed of the seed is smaller than the bird's speed because the bird is no longer pulling it.
         ans3:
           value: The final speed of the seed is the same as the bird's speed.
         ans4:
           value: The final speed of the seed is smaller than the bird's speed because the bird maintains its horizontal speed.
 ---
 # {{ params.vars.title }}
 A bird gliding at a constant {{ params.v }} $m/s$ drops an apple seed from its beak.